-Where the restriction is not a standard form of restriction, the registrar must be satisfied that the terms of the proposed restriction are reasonable and that applying the proposed restriction would be straightforward and not place an unreasonable burden on the registrar.
+If the restriction is not a standard form of restriction, the registrar must be satisfied that the terms of the proposed restriction are reasonable and that applying the proposed restriction would be straightforward and not place an unreasonable burden on the registrar.
 If the restriction requires notice to be given to a person, requires a person’s consent or certificate or is a standard form restriction that refers to a named person, remember to include that person’s address for service.

-Please note that any approval for restrictions given for a charge forming part of a small scale application or large scale application are for that particular application only.
+Any approval for restrictions given for a charge forming part of a small scale application or large scale application are for that particular application only.
 The approval does not extend beyond the application in question.
 If it is the intention that a particular form of charge is to be used on subsequent applications, and:

 - that charge will be in favour of the same lender